AxonIQ/reference-guide/axon-framework/monitoring/tracing.md

 ## Terminology

-A **trace** is a collection of one of more **spans** that together form a complete journey through your software.
+A **trace** is a collection of one or more **spans** that together form a complete journey through your software.
 Creating a span that is not part of a trace will automatically create one with that span being the root span of the trace.

-Tools such as _ElasticSearch APM_ can render tracing information, as is seen on the following image:
+Tools such as _ElasticSearch APM_ can render tracing information, as visible in the following image:

 ![Trace as shown in ElasticSearch APM when dispatching and handling a command.](/.gitbook/assets/tracing.png)

 What we observe here is that a command is dispatched, distributed by Axon Server and handled.
-As result of the command an `AccountRegisteredEvent` is published and a deadline is scheduled as well.
+As a result of the command an `AccountRegisteredEvent` is published and a deadline is scheduled as well.
 In this image, the `AutomaticAccountCommandDispatcher.dispatch` span is the root trace, with each span being part of a call hierarchy within that trace.

 ## Span factories

-In order to provide the additional insights, many Axon Framework components use a `SpanFactory`.
+To provide additional insights in traces, many Axon Framework components use a `SpanFactory`.
 This factory is responsible for the creation of multiple instances of a `Span` with a specific purpose.

 You can use a `SpanFactory` provided the framework that matches your tracing standard.